Tom Jones (runner)

 Tom Jones (November 28, 1916 - October 1984) was an American long-distance runner.
 He competed in the marathon at the 1952 Summer Olympics.
 He is the namesake of the Tom Jones Memorial held in his honor.

+Jones attended Earlham College where he was a three-year captain in cross country and senior captain of the track team.
+In 1995, they posthumously inducted him into the Earlham College Athletic Hall of Fame.
+Following his athletics days, he was a professor of history at Lincoln University (Pennsylvania), where he was also a volunteer track coach.